Kandace Redd is a multi-skilled journalist at WFMY News 2 in Greensboro, North Carolina.

 Kandace comes to WFMY from 16 WAPT News in Jackson, Mississippi, where she worked as a reporter and producer.
 Some of her reports include the controversial removal of the Mississippi state flag, an interview with NFL legend Jerry Rice on the National Anthem, and the murder of 6-year-old Kingston Frazier.

-Before landing at WAPT, Kandace worked as an anchor, reporter, and producer at WXVT Delta News in Greenville.
+Before landing at WAPT, Kandace worked as an anchor, reporter, and producer at WXVT Delta News in Greenville, Mississippi.
 While there, Kandace tackled local turned national stories, including the deadly shooting at Delta State University and the Mississippi River flooding.

 Kandace began her journalism career in Washington, D.C.
 She's worked at WTOP 103.5FM all-news radio, WTTG FOX 5, and CBS News Washington Bureau.
 While in the nation's capital, Kandace earned the privilege to travel with CBS News on President Barack Obama's "Middle Class Jobs and Opportunity Tour."